 Andriy Bass an entrepreneur, programmer, reader and marathon runner.
 Andriy is a co-founder and Team Lead of the IT-company UPTech.
-The company is known for their unique culture - radical transparency, horizontal hierarchy, self-management.
-Andriy believes that healthy culture and teamwork is the foundation for any successful business and that the best client service starts with taking care of your team.
-The true creativity and human potential can also be fully unleashed only in the autonomous self-managed environment.
+The company is known for its unique culture - radical transparency, horizontal hierarchy, self-management.
+Andriy believes that a healthy culture and teamwork are the foundation for any successful business and that the best client service starts with taking care of your team.
+True creativity and human potential can also be fully unleashed only in the autonomous self-managed environment.

 My twitter: https://twitter.com/bass_andriy

 UPTech website: https://uptech.team/